 There are some invoices present in your purchase register, but not showing in the GSTR 2A of your vendor.
 There are some HSN mismatches in your and your vendor’s data.
 So what do you do?
 You save the deep cleaning for after the end of the year.
 But, should accounts cleaning be an annual chore?

 Good data enables better decision-making.
 Though, this is quite enough a reason to start with proper book-keeping, as clean financials save you last minute hassles.
 For example, flawed financial data can botch a pending deal or shatter your expansion plans if you are meeting investors.
 Moreover, clean records are a must at the time of audit.
 Not having them or having incomplete/incorrect records can even result in penalties and other undesirable consequences.

-So, this Diwali, clean your accounts with IRIS GST Accounts Cleaning Checklist
+So, this Diwali, clean your accounts with IRIS GST’s Checklist for Accountants

 - Check Cash and Bank transactions – Identify if there are any transactions which are uncleared and not recorded with proper account head.